 Identify single-minded value props (SMVP).

-- What problems, pain points, needs, or wants does your target audience have at each point in time?
+- What problems, pain points, needs, or wants does your target audience have at each point?

 - How do you solve it?

 - Think user first: Explain what they’re getting, not what your company did.

 Your SMVP depends on the persona and the funnel stage they’re in.

 Repeat this exercise for your own business.
 Take each persona and map your SMVPs for each stage of the funnel.